MoriKen254/timed_roslaunch/README.md

 # timed_roslaunch [![Build Status](https://travis-ci.org/MoriKen254/timed_roslaunch.svg?branch)](https://travis-ci.org/MoriKen254/timed_roslaunch)

 This script can delay the launch of a roslaunch file.
+Additionally ROS time can be used, allowing the delay to follow the ROS clock which may be slower than real-time, particularly in a simulation environment.

 ## Usage
 This script can delay the launch of a roslaunch file.